Post Graduate Studies

 How to access MSUIR

-- You may also discover articles by author, Subject or Date on the right hand side.
+- You may also discover items by Author, Date, Title, Subject (Check on the right side of the page under ‘Browse’

-- To search the whole MSU IR, enter your search terms inside the search box at the top of the page and click on the “Search” button.
+- To search the whole MSUIR, enter your search terms inside the search box at the top right corner of the page under ‘Search MSUIR’, and results for your search query will be displayed on the screen.

-- According to your browser settings, the document may open in browser or prompt you to download.
+- Depending on your browser settings, the document may open in the browser or prompt you to download.

 The African Digital Repository consists of records harvested from the institutional repositories of a number of South African and African institutions.
 Links to the full text within the repositories are included.